yashwanthsuresh321/Browser-Extension/README.md

-# 🔍 Browser History Analyzer & Malicious URL Detector
+# 🔍 Browser History Analyzer & Malicious URL Detector:

 A **browser extension** integrated with a **Java backend server** that analyzes your browsing history, identifies suspicious or malicious URLs, and provides visual reports for safer web usage.